punarinta/doru-db/README.md

 # DoruDB
 A simple file-based database.
 Stores data in JSON format.
 Supports basic CRUD operations and concurrency.
+The name comes from a Proto-Indo-European word 'doru' which meant 'a tree'.
+This database is one tool in a bigger collection with this name.

 # Usage
 #### Connecting to the database